7-eleven-development/7-11-IOT/README.md

   Watchdog, simulate Watchdog behaviour upon sensor reading to ensure that the program does not get blocked upon sensor reading.

   Secure data transmission between backend and IOT (read up on it)

+Hardware:

+  _In general: More reliable and smaller sanesors for portability_

+  An air quality sensor that read actual air quality levels, not just gas.

+  A pulse sensor that measures puls via the wrist, for portability and ease of use.